Davion-Liu/Awesome-Robustness-in-Information-Retrieval/README.md

   <br>
 </p>

-# Awesome Robustness, Adversarial Attacks and Defenses for Information Retrieval
+# Awesome Robustness in Information Retrieval

-> A curated list of awesome papers related to robustness, adversarial attacks and defenses for information retrieval(IR).
+> A curated list of awesome papers related to robustness, adversarial attacks & defenses, and out-of-distribution data for information retrieval(IR).
 If I missed any papers, feel free to open a PR to include them!
-And any feedback and contributions are welcome!
+Any feedback and contributions are welcome!

 We thank all the great contributors very much.